sianios/system-update/README.md

 ```
 # update
 ```
-Another option to run script is to give the option Sdirectly from terminal without entering the script.
+Another option to run script is to parse the options directly from terminal without entering the script.

 ```